Legal Assistance

 Contracts

-• Drafting contracts, including an animal purchase agreement and a membership agreement for a food co-op
+• Drafting contracts, such as an animal purchase agreement or a membership agreement for a food cooperative.

 Employment

-• Navigating employment law and fiduciary duties with regard to responsibilities of nonprofit Board of Directors
+• Navigating employment law and fiduciary duties related to responsibilities of a nonprofit Board of Directors.

 Intellectual Property

-• Complying with or enrolling in the Massachusetts Agricultural Preservation Program (APR)
+• Complying with or enrolling in an agricultural conservation program.